â–¡

 Go ahead, download, critique, and we look forward to presenting you with the next iteration.
 You can download the PDF below the image.

-Learning Fundamentals, meta cognitive learning, metacognitive learning
+Learning Fundamentals, learner development in the classroom, meta cognitive learning

 Learning Fundamentals